 The Renault Twingo has a chequered history in Britain.
 The innovative first-generation model was a hit in Europe, but wasn’t sold over here, while the uninspiring second generation failed to strike a chord on this side of the Channel.
 So, with its radical, rear-engined layout, can the all-new, third-generation Twingo – jointly developed with small car wizard Smart – finally win the hearts of UK city car buyers?

 Unlike all its rivals such as the Volkswagen Up, Peugeot 108 and Hyundai i10 its engine is mounted at the back rather than at the front and drives the rear wheels.
 This has allowed Renault to give the car a stubby 'wheel at each corner' look, impressive space in the back and incredible low speed agility.

-The Twingo shares its chassis with the forthcoming Smart ForFour while a shortened version of the platform will underpin the ForTwo.
+The Twingo shares its chassis with the Smart ForFour while a shortened version of the platform underpins the ForTwo.
 The Twingo is priced from just £9,495, is available in three trim levels and with two petrol engine choices with the range-topping Dynamique TCe model coming in at £11,695.